ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
 In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

 ---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** October 03, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---